-The most important decision-maker in the reimbursement process is the central government.
-The MOH, through the General Directorate for Pharmacy and Medical

-Devices and the ICPM, decides on reimbursement and then on price.
-In theory, the General Directorate for Pharmacy and Medical Devices is the first to decide on whether the product is reimbursed or not, and the ICPM then decides on the maximum reimbursed price.
-In practice, however, the two procedures run in parallel and overlap because the decision of the General Directorate for Pharmacy and Medical Devices regarding reimbursement is also based on the price that the ICPM would set for the product.
-The General Directorate for Pharmacy and Medical Devices, on the other hand, takes care of process management, preparing the rulings that the ICPM shall adopt; it is also the defacto leader of the negotiations with the MAH, and coordinates the work carried out by evaluation teams who handle the dossiers prior to the meeting of the ICPM.
+The most important decision-maker in the reimbursement process is the central Government.
+The MOH, through the DG Pharmacy and the ICPM, decides on reimbursement and then on price.
+In theory, the DG Pharmacy is the first to decide on whether the product is reimbursed or not, and the ICPM then decides on the maximum reimbursed price.
+In practice, however, the two procedures run in parallel and overlap because the decision of the DG Pharmacy regarding reimbursement is also based on the price that the ICPM would set for the product.
+The DG Pharmacy, on the other hand, takes care of process management, preparing the rulings that the ICPM shall adopt; it is also the de facto leader of the negotiations with the MAH, and coordinates the work carried out by evaluation teams who handle the dossiers prior to the meeting of the ICPM.

 AEMPS has a major role in the reimbursement process when issuing its IPT.
 In 2020, a network called REvalMED was set up and became responsible for the coordination of the whole IPT process from late 2021 until September 2023.
 REvalMED comprised a therapeutic evaluation group (led by AEMPS), an economic evaluation group (led by MOH) and therapeutic area specialists.
-Within REvalMED, AEMPS still retained significant power, especially with respect to the therapeutic evaluation of the product; however, this power was shared with the General Directorate for Pharmacy and Medical Devices of the MOH, which increased its influence on the IPT process, mainly with respect to the economic evaluation.
+Within REvalMED, AEMPS still retained significant power, especially with respect to the therapeutic evaluation of the product; however, this power was shared with the DG Pharmacy of the MOH, which increased its influence on the IPT process, mainly with respect to the economic evaluation.
 Moreover, the Autonomous Regions had a remarkable role in this decision because they fund the dispensing of the product to the patient.
 This is also why three of the Autonomous Regions are members (on a rotating basis) of the ICPM.
 At present, representatives of all other Autonomous Regions may participate as observers at all ICPM meetings.
 Autonomous Regions also had a relevant role within REvalMED, providing input to the therapeutic and economic groups, respectively, and appointing "expert reviewers" that were entitled to review and provide comments on IPT drafts before their approval.
 In June 2023, the National High Court declared null and void the Plan that created REvalMED.
 Since this ruling, the IPTs are being carried out only by the AEMPS and do not include an economic evaluation section.